I beg to move,

 I want to move on to the North Wales growth bid.
 I congratulate the Secretary of State on working with the Welsh Government and local government on this important issue, but I want to say to him directly that there should be greater input by north Wales MPs.
 Simply leaving it to the councils is not good enough, because their resources are being cut and they have different responsibilities.
 As north Wales MPs, we have a strong mandate here and we want to work with the Treasury, the Government, the Welsh Government and local government to make this deal happen.
 This is not about being top-down; it is about working in partnership to deliver for the people of north Wales.

 Following the suspension of the Wylfa Newydd power station, many of the projects are now in jeopardy.
 The Secretary of State and the Secretary of State for Business, Energy and Industrial Strategy are joining us for a meeting next week to discuss this.
 It is hugely important that the gap created by the suspension of that £20 billion project should be filled.
 It could be filled with quality jobs in renewable energy, in improving our rail infrastructure and in many more projects.
-I want to work with the Secretary of State in focusing on that, but I want a commitment from him but he will fight our corner in Whitehall and that we will get more money as a consequence of that suspended project.
+I want to work with the Secretary of State in focusing on that, but I want a commitment from him that he will fight our corner in Whitehall and that we will get more money as a consequence of that suspended project.
 The private investment that has been lost needs to be topped up, and that could be done through the mechanism of the North Wales growth bid.
 The Welsh Economy and Transport Minister, Ken Skates, has said that he would match any moneys that come from the United Kingdom Government.
 We want to see action from this Government, not just warm words.

 I understand the time constraint on this debate, but I want to mention Brexit very briefly.
 I have been arguing in this House for more than two years about the Irish dimension to Brexit and its effect on the port at Holyhead.
 The former Secretary of State just said, “Don’t worry, it will be simple”, but we are coming up to the eleventh hour and we are still arguing about the Irish backstop.
 If we treat one part of the United Kingdom—that is, Northern Ireland—differently and allow it to have alignment with the single market and the customs union, that will have an impact on Welsh ports as well as on ports in Scotland and England.
 Those countries will lose out as a consequence.